List of Late Night with Conan O'Brien sketches: Nerding It Up For Pierre

 In this bit, Conan tries to explain a popular news story to graphic designer Pierre Bernard (See "Pierre Bernard's Recliner of Rage" above) by relating current events to obscure events in various anime or science fiction shows that Pierre understands and enjoys, such as Battlestar Galactica.
 A previous version of this sketch was "Dumbing It Down For La Bamba", where Conan would use basic, often childish language when describing current events to the band's trombonist.

 Questions From The Audience

 Conan reflects on the fact that he has had a long and varied career.
 He offers to field any questions from the audience on some of the celebrities he has met or any other interesting aspect of his life in show business.
 However the questions from the audience always relate to obscure topics such as how best to grow a plant or car maintenance advice.
-While Conan expresses disappointment that the question is not about his career, he is always able to give expert in-depth answers to the audience's queries.
+Conan expresses disappointment that the question is not about his career.